What is Community Eligibility Provision (CEP)?

 - CEP sites will only need to track the total number of breakfast and lunch meals served each day, and will no longer need to keep track of meals served by FREE, REDUCED, and PAID- rate categories.
 Instead, the total number of meals will be reimbursed at FREE or PAID rates.

-- Application to Participate in the Community Eligibility Provision due date August 31, 2015 - word
+- Application to Participate in the Community Eligibility Provision due date June 30th (word)

 Benefits of CEP